RTEMS/rtems-docs/c_user/chains.rst

     return (foo*) rtems_chain_get(control);
     }

-The node is placed at the start of the user’s structure to allow the node address on the chain to be easly cast to the user’s structure address.
+The node is placed at the start of the user's structure to allow the node address on the chain to be easly cast to the user's structure address.

 Controls